 The Valhalla 46 takes the V Series to an entirely new level, broadening its appeal through additional accommodations and amenities while maintaining its fishing boat DNA.
-"We never stop innovating, fine-tuning and staying out in front of the needs of our owners and the marine industry," says Pat.
+"We never stop innovating, fine-tuning and staying out in front of the needs of our owners and the marine industry," says Viking President and CEO Pat Healey.
 "The V-46 is a result of that commitment."

 Like its stablemates, the V-46 is an outboard-powered center console that utilizes the patented Michael Peters Yacht Design (MPYD) double-stepped hull.
 "We've been extremely pleased with the performance of the first three boats," says Design Manager David Wilson.
 "Our close collaboration with MPYD has continued, and we expect the same high level of performance in this boat."

 You'll immediately notice the headroom (6' 7") and free-flowing open layout that's filled with natural light flowing through four shapely portlights.
 Forward, a dinette with U-shaped seating and bolstered backrest surrounds a drop-down table that converts to a queen berth.
 On the starboard side is the galley, which features a polished Corian countertop, stainless steel sink, brushed nickel and chrome faucet, two-burner recessed stove, refrigerator/freezer, microwave oven and cabinet storage.
 Directly aft of the galley is the private head with a molded-in vanity with freshwater sink and faucet, toilet and shower.

 “The proper installation and protection of mechanical and electrical equipment is more important than ever on open outboard-powered boats,” says Viking Design and Engineering Vice President Lonni Rutt.
 “That’s why we’ve equipped the V-46 with a dedicated and protected walk-in space that houses critical electrical and mechanical components.
 The machinery room essentially serves the same purpose as the engineroom on a Viking.”